 - Classic Caesar Salad

 - Thai Crunch Salad

 - Italian Chopped Salad (personal favorite)

-    You can also order the Roasted Garlic and Chicken and the Cedar Plank Salmon as
+You can also order the Roasted Garlic and Chicken and the Cedar Plank Salmon gluten free.

-    gluten-free.

-    You’ll just want to refer to the gluten-free menu at CPK, and let your server

-    know you cannot eat gluten, before ordering.
-Some dishes do require changes in

-    order for them to be gluten-free compliant.
+You’ll just want to refer to the gluten-free menu at California Pizza Kitchen, and let your server know you cannot eat gluten, before ordering.
+Some dishes do require changes in order for them to be gluten-free compliant.

 I love eating out despite my diet “disability,” and I’ve dedicated much of my energy to helping others eat out gluten free as safely as possible too.

 Please consider reading my ebook, The Ultimate Guide to Eating Out Gluten Free if eating out is a source of angst for you.
 I’ll teach you how to do it as successfully as possible.

 You can also get my book, Dear Gluten, It’s Not Me, It’s You, for more information about following a gluten-free lifestyle, including tons of information about eating out and traveling while gluten free.

 I encourage you to invest in a gluten-detecting device.
 A few to research include Nima Sensor, ALLIS Sensor and The Allergy Amulet.
 Not all of these companies have gluten-detecting devices available at the time this article was last updated.